awsdocs/aws-greengrass-developer-guide/doc_source/package.md

-1. On your computer, go to the AWS IoT Greengrass Core SDK for Python that you downloaded and extracted in [Create and Package a Lambda Function](create-lambda.md) in Module 3\-1\.
+1. On your computer, go to the AWS IoT Greengrass Core SDK for Python that you downloaded and extracted in [Create and package a Lambda function](create-lambda.md) in Module 3\-1\.

    The Lambda function in this module uses:
    + The `greengrassHelloWorldCounter.py` file in `examples\HelloWorldCounter`\.
 This is your Lambda function code\.